 You can duplicate a job card to use as a template for a new job card, and you can create a revision of a job card that is in active status.
-When you create a revision, the record is copied into a new job card, and the revision number is incremented by 1.
-The original job card status remains in the active status, and the new job card is set to pending revision.
+When you create a major revision, the record is copied into a new job card, and the revision number is incremented by 1.
+When you create a minor revision, the record is copied into a new job card, and the revision number is incremented by 0.1 The original job card status remains in the active status, and the new job card is set to pending revision.
 When the new job card is activated, the original job card status is set to revised.